Suberj/Smart-Fire-Alarm-App/README.md

 # Smart Fire Detector System

+This is a project for my engineering design class at RPI and is still in progress.

 This is a smart fire detector system designed for real-time monitoring and alerting about fire hazards.
 The system includes features to display air clarity, CO levels, and gas detection.
 The app is currently in development as part of an engineering design class project.

 ## Features